 - Emotional distress

 - Out-of-pocket expenses

 - Loss of enjoyment of life

 If you’re pursuing compensation in a civil lawsuit, there’s another kind of damage you could seek, known as punitive damages.
 It is not available in insurance claims and isn’t intended to compensate an injured victim for their property damage, or other losses.
 Instead, it punishes the individual that caused the accident and aims to deter similar misconduct in the future.

 A jury will only award punitive damages if you can provide clear and convincing evidence that the at-fault party caused intentional harm without just cause or acted in complete disregard for the safety of others.

-Your St. Louis Car Accident Attorney will determine a fair monetary value for your case and ensure you receive fair compensation for all of the damages you incurred.
+Your dedicated St. Louis car crash lawyers will determine a fair monetary value for your case and ensure you receive fair compensation for all of the damages you incurred.
 This could include lost wages, property damage, medical bills, and more.
 You should not have to pay out of pocket for any of your expenses, especially when someone else caused your car crash injuries.
 We will fight vigorously to seek justice and recover the maximum financial award available.

 What Are the Most Dangerous Intersections in St. Louis?

 In St. Louis, there are certain roadways and intersections that are more of a risk for drivers and their passengers.
 OnderLaw has compiled a map of the most dangerous car accident roads in St. Louis for your reference.